William-Schutte/web_project_4/README.md

-    Moved imgClose function outside of imgOpen function, no need for nesting In imgClose function, made variable for picture node Moved closeForm function before all invocations to avoid hoisting
+    Moved imgClose function outside of imgOpen function, no need for nesting In imgClose function, made variable for picture node Moved closeForm function before all invocations to avoid hoisting Refactored openForm function into two functions, one for each form to simplify code

 #### Update Notes 4/30/2020 - Project 5, 1st Review